Water affecting activities

 Water resources in the Northern and Yorke region are precious and need to be managed sustainably.
 This includes watercourses, lakes, dams, floodplains, groundwater, springs, wetlands, waterholes and catchment landscapes.

 Some activities in a watercourse or floodplain can have adverse impacts on the health and condition of water resources and the ecosystems that depend on them, as well as on other water users.
-These are called water affecting activities (WAA) and include:
+These are called water affecting activities (WAA).

 Permits for water affecting activities